CameronWard301/externalembed/README.md

   Enter the domain you want to whitelist.
 If you wish to set a custom disclaimer for this domain use a comma (see example below:)
   * `youtube.com, A YouTube video has been embedded here.
 You must accept the <a href="https://www.youtube.com/static?template=terms" target="_blank" rel="noopener">terms and conditions</a> in order to view the video`
-  * Note how you can use standard HTML here to embed TOS links.
+  * Note how you can use standard HTML here to embed Terms Of Service links.
   * Separate each whitelist item with a new line

 ## Usage: